okpunosolomon/Certifications-and-Awards/README.md

 # 🏅 Certifications & Awards

-Welcome to my **Digital Certifications Portfolio** — a curated collection of my **academic, Microsoft, Pragmatic Works, and professional awards** that reflect my growth as a **Data Analyst, Business Analyst, and Power Platform Developer**.
+Welcome to my **Digital Certifications Portfolio**, a curated collection of my **academic, Microsoft, Pragmatic Works, and professional awards** that reflect my growth as a **Data Analyst, Business Analyst, and Power Platform Developer**.

-Each credential represents more than completion — it’s the foundation of the skills I apply daily in data storytelling, automation design, and intelligent business systems.
+Each credential represents more than completion, it’s the foundation of the skills I apply daily in data storytelling, automation design, and intelligent business systems.

 ---